-To obtain appropriate standard errors when pooling MEPS data across multiple years, it is necessary to specify a common variance structure.
+If pooling is to be undertaken, it should be noted that, to obtain appropriate standard errors when doing so, it is necessary to specify a common variance structure.
 Prior to 2002, each annual MEPS public use file was released with a variance structure unique to the particular MEPS sample in that year.
-However, starting in 2002, the annual MEPS public use files were released with a common variance structure that allows users to pool data from 2002 and forward.
+Starting in 2002, the annual MEPS public use files were released with a common variance structure that allows users to pool data from 2002 through 2018.
+However, with the need to modify the variance structure beginning with 2019, this can no longer be routinely done.

-- 1. To ensure that variance strata are identified appropriately for variance estimation purposes when pooling MEPS data across several years, one can proceed as follows.
-When pooling any year from 2002 or later, one can use the variance strata numbering as is. - 2.
-When pooling any year from 1996 to 2001 with any year from 2002 or later, use the pooled linkage public use file HC-036 that contains the proper variance structure.
-The HC-036 file is updated every year to allow pooling of any year prior to 2002 with any year from 2002 up to the latest year.
+To ensure that variance strata are identified appropriately for variance estimation purposes when pooling MEPS data across several years, one can proceed as follows:

+- 1. When pooling any year from 2002 through 2018, use the variance strata numbering as is. - When pooling (a) any year from 1996 to 2001 with any year from 2002 or later, or (b) 2019 and beyond with any earlier year, use the pooled linkage public use file HC-

+036 that contains the proper variance structure.
+The HC-036 file is updated every year so that appropriate variance structures are available with pooled data.
 Further details on the HC-036 file can be found in the public use documentation of the HC-036 file.